ux-nights/meetup/events/ux-vs-ui/README.md

 ## Talks

-### UI vs UX: Beyond Buzzwords
-by: Drew Christiano

-What is user experience?
-This is a question that has plagued both job posters and designers alike.
-During this session, Drew will give an overview of UX, break down its many disciplines, and take a look at how we can best use it to improve the quality of products we design.
-Attendees will be left with a better understanding of UX, as well as have the tools and knowledge needed to create better experiences.

 ### It’s UX and UI - How Elsevier Uses UX Generalists and Design Systems to Deliver Exceptional Experiences
 by: L. Steven Pashley